Zaoliang/functional-wheel/README.md

 This is a wheel repository which can be used for os-autoinst-distri-opensuse (functional) Arccoding to the blog at https://kalikiana.gitlab.io/post/2022-08-04-re-inventing-the-wheel

-##### Usage:
+#### Usage:
 check unit tests or function of openQA tests which can be run in container environment directly on github.

-##### repository structure
+#### repository structure

-at moment directories 'lib', 'tests' and 'needles' required to run tests by isotovideo .github/workflows is the directory which contains an essential configuration to run unit tests which have been added to wheel repository under 'tests':
+Thedirectories 'lib', 'tests', 'needles' are required.

-isotovideo.yml
+'.github/workflows' is the directory.
+It contains configurations to control running tests or library files for unit tests.

-example:
+##### .github/workflows/isotovideo.yml

 ~~~
 # This is a workflow to get started with Actions